Lake State Railway: Route

 Lake State Railway's Flint–Saginaw line (former SBS) is shadowed by several parks and walking trails.
 North of Saginaw, MI, the line passes through the Crow Island State Game Area.
 In Bay County, the main line splits into two branches.
 The west line extends north through the Ogemaw Hills and Jack Pine forests to Otsego County, Michigan and the city of Gaylord, Michigan.
 The east line shadows the western shore of Lake Huron and Saginaw Bay.
 This line runs along old US-23, serving the Gypsum quarries in Iosco County, MI and eventually street-running through East Tawas, MI.
 North of East Tawas, the line passes through the Huron National Forest, Harrisville, Michigan and Harrisville State Park.
 Near Alpena, MI, the line passes over the scenic Thunder Bay River.
 At the north end of the east line is Lafarge's cement plant and Lake freighter loading dock in Alpena, MI.

-On June 11, 2018, Lake State started leasing 4 miles of former Grand Trunk Western trackage in Port Huron, MI from Canadian National.
-The line was part of the original mainline that was built by the Grand Trunk Railway in 1859.
-The line runs from the west end of CN's rail yard at Tappan to Dunn Paper at the head of the St. Clair River and Lake Huron.

 Lake State interchanges with the Huron and Eastern Railway in Saginaw, Bay City, and Midland; the Mid-Michigan Railroad in Paines; CSX in Wixom, and Canadian National in Flint, Port Huron.